MadeAgents/HammerBench/README.md

 mSv : data/en/multi-turn/HammerBench_mSv.json
 External : data/en/multi-turn/HammerBench_External.json

 All datasets are transformed from the 'HammerBench_Based.json' in the sQsA format.
-Since not all sQsA data can be converted, it is necessary to record the indices of the sQsA data involved in different types of conversions( data/en/multi-turn/correspond_id).
-For example, 'correspond_id_mSv.json' records the indices about 'HammerBench_mSv.json'.
-Also, the files in 'data/en/multi-turn/snapshot_id' record the id of turn for SO and External transformation occuring to evaluate the snapshots at the moment of slot overriding(SO) and answering with pronouns(External).
+The files in 'data/en/multi-turn/snapshot_id' record the id of turn for SO and External transformation occuring to evaluate the snapshots at the moment of slot overriding(SO) and answering with pronouns(External).

 As for Chinese dataset, please see 'data/zh'.